JonJagger/cyber-dojo/readme.txt

 ===================
 reviewing the diffs
 ===================
-Clicking on any traffic-light opens a dialog showing the diffs for that traffic-light for that animal together with << < > >> buttons to step backwards and forwards.
-As you move forwards and backwards using the
-<< < > >> buttons the server will stay on the same file if it continues to
-have a diff.
+Clicking on any traffic-light opens a dialog showing the diffs for that traffic-light for that animal.
+As you navigate forwards and backwards using the << < > >> buttons the server will stay on the same file if it continues to have a diff.
 If it cannot do this (because the file has been renamed or deleted or has not changed) the server will open the file with the most changes.
 When a file is initially opened it autoscrolls to that file's first diff-chunk.